Platform Comparison / Model Selection Reference · Updated June 2026

 Thinking ★

-Strong at pulling key points from long documents
+Good at pulling what matters from long files

 Upgrade if